radziko/colo_mlops/README.md

 ```
 - This will deploy the app such that others can use the site, and this can be accessed from a link generated automatically.

-This concludes the guide on how to best setup and utilise this project!
+This concludes the guide on how to best setup and deploy this project!

 Project Organization
 ------------